State-of-War-PostBar/Blue-Alert/docs/specs/swm.md

     // This is also a comment

 Use # or // to comment.
 See below if you want to use these characters as values.
+Comments last for a line.
+There is no multiline comment.

 ## Flags